Ethanol10/Ror2Ganon/README.md

         - Fixed Ganon having ridiculously large item displays when in use with other mods (Unless someone decides to use the name positions that I've made.)
         - Fixed Ganon leaving Greater Wisp Corpses lying all over the place.
 Gotta make the place clean while destroying everything.
         - Fixed Ganon animation transitions between moves, particularly, Aerial Kick (Punch) and Warlock Punch.
+        - Fixed Ganon being NOT immune to executes.
+        - #### FIXED THE STUPID ITEM DISPLAYS YEAAAAAAAAH BOIIIIIII
+            - ahem: The item displays should now look not jank *on the head* when transitioning between stages.
+For those developing their own character and run into the same problem: make sure the child you're attaching it on does not have a collider.
     - Aaaaaaaaaaand balance changes:
         - Warlock Punch was an end goal to the stacks, but nothing more than that.
 It was also stupidly powerful.
 I have changed it such that the base damage for Warlock Punch is much lower, while still being a good source of damage when at full stacks.
-(1650% -> 800% base damage)
+(1650% -> 400% base damage)
-        - However!
-It's not all nerfs here.
-Stacks at max power (100 stacks), now buff more damage on Warlock Punch (10x damage -> 15x damage), still giving an incentive to build up those stacks to one-shot Mithrix out of existance.
+        - Specials now don't consume your entire stack of buffs on use.
+Instead, stacks will only be consumed if you have 50 or more stacks.
+Between 50 and 100, you will consume 50 stacks to boost the damage of your Special by 416% damage.
+At 100 stacks+, you will consume 100 stacks to boost the damage of your Special by 1250% damage.
+If you have less than 50 stacks, you get no bonus damage, but gain 10 stacks on hit.
         - You can now mess around with what Utility/Secondary you'd like!
 Wanna go on a Kicking spree?
 Just bind both Utility and Secondary to Wizard's foot!
 Grab hungry?
 Bind both to Flame Choke!
 (Don't worry, defaults are still one of each so you don't have to manually select variety.)
         - Secondary and Utility now share moves, but have varying stats based on what slot they are placed in.
 Secondary is focused on multiple, short charges and lower damage, but Utility is focused on High damage, consumes Triforce buff and powers your move to 2x more damage depending on whether you have enough buff to use.
 Without the buff, the move does more damage than secondary.
 (15 stacks are consumed on a successful hit of a Utility move.)
         - Health growth has been reduced (33 per level -> 15 per level)